 4. How we use your personal data

 We will only use your personal data where we are permitted to do so by applicable law.
-Under EU data protection law, the use of personal data must be justified under one of a number of legal grounds.
+Under EU and UK data protection law, the use of personal data must be justified under one of a number of legal grounds.
 The principal legal grounds that justify our use of your personal data are:

 - Contract performance: where your information is necessary to enter into or perform our contract with you.

 - Legal obligation: where we need to use your information to comply with our legal obligations.

 - Legitimate interests: where we use your information to achieve a legitimate interest and our reasons for using it outweigh any prejudice to your data protection rights.

 - Legal claims: where your information is necessary for us to defend, prosecute or make a claim against you, us or a third party.